-Professors S. Slote (Director), Foreman, Franz, Leech, Moore, O'Day-Frye, Weisman, Whitenack into the world as educators and as advocates for the transforming possibilities of education.
+Professors S. Slote (Director), Foreman, Franz, Leech, Moore, O'Day-Frye, Weir, Whitenack

+Education Studies is an interdivisional minor designed for students interested in the study of learning from political, historical, cultural, and psychological perspectives, as well as for those students intending to pursue education-related careers after graduation.
+Allegheny has a 200-year history of sending its students into the world as educators and as advocates for the transforming possibilities of education.
 Effective advocates draw upon a variety of educational models and understand how social and environmental factors impact learning.
 The liberal arts foundation of the Education Studies minor at Allegheny College seeks to enrich students' ability to understand, to acquire, to disseminate, and to value knowledge about learning from different perspectives and experiences.